jmajaca/show-off/README.md

 ## CI-CD

-Complete pipeline is created that handles build and deploy to server on every push to one of the target branches.
+The complete pipeline is created that handles build and deployment to the server on every push to one of the target branches.
-All runs of pipeline can be seen in projects [actions](https://github.com/jmajaca/show-off/actions) tab.
+All runs of the pipeline can be seen in the projects [actions](https://github.com/jmajaca/show-off/actions) tab.
-Product of build process is Docker image which is published to [DockerHub](https://hub.docker.com/u/spaladium).
+The product of the build process is a Docker image which is published to [DockerHub](https://hub.docker.com/u/spaladium).

 ### Argo

-ArgoCD is used for GitOps-ing kubernetes resources.
+ArgoCD is used for GitOps-ing Kubernetes resources.
 More information about this concrete implementation and use of ArgoCD can be found [here](https://github.com/jmajaca/show-off/blob/master/devops/README.md).

 ![show-off namespace](doc/images/argo-show-off.png)

 ### Minikube

-Minikube is used for operating Kubernetes cluster.
-Three namespaces are created: show-off, show-off-infra and argo.
+Minikube is used for operating the Kubernetes cluster.
+Three namespaces are created: show-off, show-off-infra, and argo.
-In argo namespace ArgoCD is installed, in show-off-infra rabbit queue and postgres database are located while all other microservices are in show-off namespace.
+In argo namespace, ArgoCD is installed, in show-off-infra rabbit queue and Postgres database are located while all other microservices are in show-off namespace.

 ![show-off namespace](doc/images/minikube.png)

 ### GitHub Actions

-GitHub actions is used for CI-CD.
-There exists one `yaml` file for declaring build and deploy process for every microservice which is triggered when branch associated with that microservice receives new commit.
+GitHub actions are used for CI-CD.
+There exists one `yaml` file for declaring the build and deploy process for every microservice which is triggered when the branch associated with that microservice receives a new commit.
 YAML file can be found [here](https://github.com/jmajaca/show-off/blob/master/.github/workflows/ci-cd.yaml).

 ![Build and Deploy pipeline with GitHub Actions](doc/images/github-actions.png)